learn-co-students/sql-complex-joins-readme-v-000/README.md

 3	     Jeff	    NULL     NULL        NULL
 NULL	 NULL	     6		 Alexis	     NULL
 ```

-<a href='https://learn.co/lessons/sql-complex-joins-readme' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-complex-joins-readme'>SQL Complex Joins</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/sql-complex-joins-readme'>SQL Complex Joins</a> on Learn.co and start learning to code for free.</p>